 The Group recognises loss allowances for Expected Credit Losses (ECLs) on financial assets measured at amortised cost.
+No impairment loss is recognised on equity investment.

 The Group measures loss allowances at an amount equal to lifetime ECL, except for the following, which are measured as 12-month ECL: